DavidSchirduan/DavidSchirduan.github.io/_posts/2023-02-16-OverpoweredPirateBorg.md

 *In this instance I re-arranged the order of dice, letting Procyon obtain some samples and scan some treasure so he could resist the attacks.
 Up to you if this counts as cheating or not!*

+*UPDATE: This situation encouraged me to tweak the rule and allow players to accumulate a negative Overpower balance so they can get past difficult encounters like this one.
+If I were playing it again, I would have definitely had negative Overpower during this part.*

 Frustrated, the seagulls disperse, allowing Procyon to teleport down the stairs.

 #### Lighthouse Quarters